 Answer the question and maybe add “Here is a handy resource to provide further clarification: (and add a link so that the customer can quickly access that resource)”

 Links to FAQs are helpful because they give your customer a wealth of information, which they can even bookmark and reference back to any time they need it.

 3. Make a list.

-Everyone loves a good list (much like this one, but shorter of course).
-If you need to provide a great deal of information or even a number of steps for your customer, use a list format.
-This will keep the reply organized and clear without you having to write a lot, or without the customer having to read too much; a great way to simplify things and cut back on excess content.
+Everyone loves a good list (much like this one, but shorter, of course).
+If you need to provide a great deal of information or even several steps for your customer, use a list format.
+This will keep the reply organized and clear without you having to write a lot or without the customer having to read too much; a great way to simplify things and cut back on excess content.

 4. Use visual aids.

-I often find screen shots to be my best friend when it comes to written communication with customers.
-People get a great deal of clarification from being able to see what you’re referring to, and it can get the point across much easier than a wordy response, so don’t be afraid to attach screen shots.
+I often find screenshots to be my best friend when it comes to written communication with customers.
+People get a great deal of clarification from seeing what you’re referring to, and it can get the point across much easier than a wordy response, so don’t be afraid to attach screenshots.
 Customers will know you’ve gone the extra mile to help them and will truly appreciate it.